-SolarWinds User Device Tracker (UDT) is designed to be used as part of the SolarWinds Orion Platform suite of products or as a standalone application.
-If you are already using the Orion platform to monitor your environment, and have created a database of nodes and associated elements, you can skip this section and start adding nodes for UDT monitoring.
+SolarWinds User Device Tracker (UDT) is designed to be used as part of the SolarWinds Platform suite of products or as a standalone application.
+If you are already using SolarWinds Platform to monitor your environment, and have created a database of nodes and associated elements, you can skip this section and start adding nodes for UDT monitoring.

-Discovery is the term used to describe the process SolarWinds Orion uses to identify network elements.
+Discovery is the term used to describe the process SolarWinds Platform uses to identify network elements.

-The tabs shown as you proceed through wizard depend on the SolarWinds Orion products you have installed.
+The tabs shown as you proceed through wizard depend on the SolarWinds Platform products you have installed.
 Click Next to skip a tab.